LeTurt/turtlegod/cryptonote_notes.md

         return value, bytesRead
     }

-Now try parsing that code.. :)
+Now try parsing that code in your head.. :)

 # composite datatypes

 So the varint explanation was just a diversion from the actual data types listed far above.
 Most of the datatypes listed are rather simple and do not actually use the varints for anything.
 However, when varints are used with these datatypes, they are of the *p2p* varint type.
-The *cn* varint is used with the data structured contained withing these data-types in some of the 2000+X commands only.
+The *cn* varint is used with the data structured contained within these data-types in some of the 2000+X commands only.
 There are two datatypes that are composites and make more use of the *p2p* varints.
 Sections and arrays.
 OK, maybe strings too.